DKormann/sciepediaapp/frontend/src/funscript.md

   z + 1
 ] // this array will have to values: x + y and z + 1. x, y and z are local to the array not global
 ```

+### tradeoffs:
+- you dont need curly braces for anything except objects
+- semicolons specifically for variable assignment
+- code becomes dense but concise and fast to write